mark-watson/PythonAIBook/manuscript/Reinforcement_Learning.md

 If this chapter sparked your interest, I encourage you to work through the Coursera specialization by Martha and Adam White and the Sutton/Barto book.
 For Python-focused RL, the [Stable-Baselines3](https://stable-baselines3.readthedocs.io/) library provides reliable implementations of DQN, A2C, PPO, and other algorithms ready to use with Gymnasium environments.

 I tagged this chapter as optional material because I believe most readers will get more immediate value from mastering deep learning and pre-trained models.
-But if you find yourself working on sequential decision-making problems — robotics, game AI, resource allocation, dynamic pricing — the RL toolkit becomes indispensable.
+But if you find yourself working on sequential decision-making problems (robotics, game AI, resource allocation, dynamic pricing), the RL toolkit becomes indispensable.

 ## Optional Practice Problems